 N.B.
 This text is the second in a series of three, and may not be fully understandable without reading first Part One .

 As mentioned in part one of this chapter, there are three concepts of consciousness that clearly stand out: two because they form the foundation of large and influential knowledge systems, one because it offers a rich synthesis of the other two.

-The first of the three is the physicalist concept that forms the foundation of almost all scientific research in the field of psychology.1 Even research that at first sight might seem to accept non-physicalist worldviews, tends to look at them from a physicalist standpoint and stresses that they are "the opinions of others".
-In other words, the research is booked under cross-cultural, religious and spiritual studies which consider these alternate views interesting because of the information they provide about the people who have these views rather than about the objective reality that science itself deals with.
+The first of the three is the physicalist concept that forms the foundation of almost all scientific research in the field of psychology.1 Even research that at first sight might seem to accept non-physical phenomena, tends to look at them from a physicalist standpoint and stresses that they exist in "the minds of others".
+In other words, the research is booked under cross-cultural, religious and spiritual studies which consider these alternate views interesting because of the information they provide about the people who have these views rather than about the objective reality that science otherwise deals with.
 The researcher himself is supposed to stay within the limits of the physicalist mainstream.
-To give two typical examples: if it is found that believe in God reduces the recovery time from illness (which it does [REF]), the next topic for research is how such beliefs can effect the physical body.
+To give two typical examples: if it is found that believe in God reduces the recovery time from illness ([REF]), the next topic for research is how such beliefs can effect the physical body.
 It is definitely not how God could effect our health.
 If it is found that prayer works even if the patient does not know he is prayed for, the result is treated with utmost scepticism and at best provisionally accepted as an "anomalous phenomenon".
 [REF Larry Dossey]

 The second major concept of consciousness is the one that underlies the exclusive spirituality that has had, for over two millennia, a defining influence on the Indian civilisation.
 During this period, it was a source of inspiration and succour not only for India but for the whole of Asia and, at times, for small numbers of individuals in the rest of the world.